Generic Name: mefenamic acid

 Ponstel - Clinical Pharmacology

-Ponstel is a non-steroidal anti-inflammatory drug (NSAID) that exhibits anti-inflammatory, analgesic, and antipyretic activities in animal models.
-The mechanism of action of Ponstel, like that of other NSAIDs, is not completely understood but may be related to prostaglandin synthetase inhibition.
+The mechanism of action of Ponstel, like that of other NSAIDs, is not completely understood but involves inhibition of cyclooxygenase (COX-1 and COX-2).

-Absorption: Mefenamic acid is rapidly absorbed after oral administration.
-In two 500-mg single oral dose studies, the mean extent of absorption was 30.5 mcg/hr/mL (17%CV).1,2 The bioavailability of the capsule relative to an IV dose or an oral solution has not been studied.
+Mefenamic acid is rapidly absorbed after oral administration.
+In two 500-mg single oral dose studies, the mean extent of absorption was 30.5 mcg/hr/mL (17%CV).
+The bioavailability of the capsule relative to an IV dose or an oral solution has not been studied.

 The effect of food on the rate and extent of absorption of mefenamic acid has not been studied.
-Concomitant ingestion of antacids containing magnesium hydroxide has been shown to significantly increase the rate and extent of mefenamic acid absorption (see PRECAUTIONS, Drug Interactions).1
+Concomitant ingestion of antacids containing magnesium hydroxide has been shown to significantly increase the rate and extent of mefenamic acid absorption (see PRECAUTIONS; Drug Interactions).Distribution

-Distribution: Mefenamic acid has been reported as being greater than 90% bound to albumin.9 The relationship of unbound fraction to drug concentration has not been studied.
-The apparent volume of distribution (Vzss/F) estimated following a 500-mg oral dose of mefenamic acid was 1.06 L/kg.2
+Mefenamic acid has been reported as being greater than 90% bound to albumin.
+The relationship of unbound fraction to drug concentration has not been studied.
+The apparent volume of distribution (Vzss/F) estimated following a 500-mg oral dose of mefenamic acid was 1.06 L/kg.

-Based on its physical and chemical properties, Ponstel is expected to be excreted in human breast milk.
+Based on its physical and chemical properties, Ponstel is expected to be excreted in human breast milk (see PRECAUTIONS; Nursing Mothers).Elimination

-Metabolism: Mefenamic acid is metabolized by cytochrome P450 enzyme CYP2C9 to 3-hydroxymethyl mefenamic acid (Metabolite l).
-Further oxidation to a 3-carboxymefenamic acid (Metabolite ll) may occur.10 The activity of these metabolites has not been studied.
+Mefenamic acid is metabolized by cytochrome P450 enzyme CYP2C9 to 3-hydroxymethyl mefenamic acid (Metabolite I).
+Further oxidation to a 3-carboxymefenamic acid (Metabolite II) may occur.
+The activity of these metabolites has not been studied.
 The metabolites may undergo glucuronidation and mefenamic acid is also glucuronidated directly.
 A peak plasma level approximating 20 mcg/mL was observed at 3 hours for the hydroxy metabolite and its glucuronide (n=6) after a single 1-gram dose.
-Similarly, a peak plasma level of 8 mcg/mL was observed at 6-8 hours for the carboxy metabolite and its glucuronide.3
+Similarly, a peak plasma level of 8 mcg/mL was observed at 6-8 hours for the carboxy metabolite and its glucuronide.

-Excretion: Approximately fifty-two percent of a mefenamic acid dose is excreted into the urine primarily as glucuronides of mefenamic acid (6%), 3-hydroxymefenamic acid (25%) and 3-carboxymefenamic acid (21%).
-The fecal route of elimination accounts for up to 20% of the dose, mainly in the form of unconjugated 3-carboxymefenamic acid.3
+Approximately fifty-two percent of a mefenamic acid dose is excreted into the urine primarily as glucuronides of mefenamic acid (6%), 3-hydroxymefenamic acid (25%) and 3-carboxymefenamic acid (21%).
+The fecal route of elimination accounts for up to 20% of the dose, mainly in the form of unconjugated 3-carboxymefenamic acid.

 The elimination half-life of mefenamic acid is approximately two hours.
-Half-lives of metabolites I and II have not been precisely reported, but appear to be longer than the parent compound.3 The metabolites may accumulate in patients with renal or hepatic failure.
+Half-lives of metabolites I and II have not been precisely reported, but appear to be longer than the parent compound.
+The metabolites may accumulate in patients with renal or hepatic failure.
 The mefenamic acid glucuronide may bind irreversibly to plasma proteins.
-Because both renal and hepatic excretion are significant pathways of elimination, dosage adjustments in patients with renal or hepatic dysfunction may be necessary.
-Ponstel should not be administered to patients with preexisting renal disease or in patients with significantly impaired renal function.
+Because both renal and hepatic excretions are significant pathways of elimination, dosage adjustments in patients with renal or hepatic dysfunction may be necessary.
+Ponstel should not be administered to patients with pre-existing renal disease or in patients with significantly impaired renal function (see WARNINGS; Renal Toxicity and Hyperkalemia).

 |PK Parameters||Normal Healthy Adults